-However, I get a lot of questions as to how new TV technologies (Plasma, LCD, and DLP) actually work to produce images.
+However, I get a lot of questions as to how newer TV technologies (Plasma, LCD, DLP, an OLED) actually work to produce images.
 Here is an overview that should shed some light on the difference between CRT and current TV technologies.

 CRT televisions employ an electron beam scans rows of phosphors on a line-by-line basis in order to produce an image.
 The electron beam originates from the neck of a picture tube (essentially a large vacuum tube).
 The beam is deflected on a continuous basis that so it moves across the rows of phosphors in a sequential manner.